NTT123/hswm/README.md

 - You need to install Hammerspoon first.
 You can get it here http://www.hammerspoon.org/

-- To support multi spaces.
-You also need to install https://github.com/asmagill/hs._asm.undocumented.spaces.git (may need to load module map file; `/usr/include/xpc/module.modulemap`)
+- To support multi spaces, you also need to install https://github.com/asmagill/hs._asm.undocumented.spaces.git .
+You will need Xcode to compile and install this library.
+If you get a *modulemap file error* when compiling, try this command instead:
+  > `CFLAGS=-fmodule-map-file=/usr/include/xpc/module.modulemap make install`

 - Create config directory with